 Corrective Counseling Corrective counseling may be provided to an employee for job-related reasons, including dating violence, Domestic Violence, Sexual Assault, or Stalking.
 Corrective counseling should consist of a straightforward discussion with the employee about matters deemed to be a problem with work performance or behavior.
 Corrective counseling must be documented in writing, with a copy given to the employee.

 Verbal Warning A verbal warning may be given to the employee for job-related reasons, including dating violence, Domestic Violence, Sexual Assault, or Stalking.
 The nature of the problem will be fully explained to and discussed with the employee, and, if appropriate, the employee may be given a plan of improvement.
 The verbal warning must be documented in writing, with a copy given to the employee.

+Written Reprimand

-Written Reprimand A written reprimand may be given to an employee for job-related reasons.
+A written reprimand may be given to an employee for job-related reasons.
 A reprimand must be in writing and must contain a description of the specific conduct for which the employee is being reprimanded.
 The employee must be given a copy of the reprimand.
 If appropriate, a written reprimand may contain a plan of improvement.

+Disciplinary Probation

-Disciplinary Probation (Not to be confused with the probationary period for newly employed staff.)
+(Not to be confused with the probationary period for newly employed staff.)
 A disciplinary probation may be given to an employee for job-related reasons, including Dating Violence, Domestic Violence, Sexual Assault, or Stalking.
-The terms of a disciplinary probation must be in writing and must contain the following: a.
-The specifics of the conduct for which the employee is being placed on probation.b.
-A plan of improvement the employee must follow to get off probation.c.
+The terms of a disciplinary probation must be in writing and must contain the following:

+- a.
+The specifics of the conduct for which the employee is being placed on probation. - b.
+A plan of improvement the employee must follow to get off probation. - c.
 The length of time of the probation.

+Suspension

-Suspension An employee may be suspended for job-related reasons, including Dating Violence, Domestic Violence, Sexual Assault, or Stalking.
+An employee may be suspended for job-related reasons, including Dating Violence, Domestic Violence, Sexual Assault, or Stalking.

 A suspension may be with or without pay and may result in termination or reinstatement with or without back pay; however, exempt employees may be suspended without pay only for a period of one or more weeks.
 The purpose of a suspension may be to provide an opportunity to determine the facts of a matter.

 An employee who has been suspended is to leave work for the period specified, or in the case of an investigation, is to return to work only when he/she has been instructed to do so in writing.
 A suspension must be in writing, must contain a description of the specific conduct or reason for which the employee is being suspended, and a copy of the suspension must be given to the employee.
 If appropriate, a suspension may include a plan of improvement.

+Disciplinary Demotion

-Disciplinary Demotion An employee may be given a disciplinary demotion for job-related reasons.
+An employee may be given a disciplinary demotion for job-related reasons.
 The terms of a disciplinary demotion must be in writing, must contain a description of the specific conduct or reasons for which the employee is being demoted, and a copy of the disciplinary demotion must be given to the employee.
 If appropriate, a disciplinary demotion may include a plan of improvement.

-Termination for Good Cause An employee may be terminated from employment for job-related reasons.
+Termination for Good Cause

+An employee may be terminated from employment for job-related reasons.
 See Dismissal/Termination Policy, Section 8, Number 3.
-Notice of a termination must be in
+Notice of a termination must be in writing, and a copy of the notice must be given to the employee.
+No employee may be terminated without the approval of the appropriate Vice President or President.

-11.9 Reducing the Risk of Violence Against Women Act (VAWA) Offenses On-Campus and in our Community
+12.9 Reducing the Risk of Violence Against Women Act (VAWA) Offenses On-Campus and in our Community